Nicholastran561/Final-Part-1-Tic-Tac-Toe-/README.md

 PART3) Create another option to TIC-TAC-TOE that allows players to automate play.
 Additionally, create a C program that will mimic the player playing.
 Note the game selection starts on your laptop but the game is running on the ESP32 and Player 1 is a C program and Player 2 is a bash script.
 Both Player 1 and Player 2 should be running on the GCP server but the game is viewable on the laptop.

-WHAT TO SUBMIT:

-A doc or pdf that should include:

-1) Your github link - everything should be included in this repo

-2) Printout of source code for Tic-Toc-Toe

-3) Printout of script that automates player 2 if human does not play

-3) Printout of C program that automates a player in automated mode

 ## ESP32 (Our Game console)